matt-cross23/matt-cross23/Readme.md

 # 👋 Hi, my name is Matthew Cross!

-## I am recent graduate of a Bachelor's Degree for Philosophy, Politics, Economics (PPE) at the University of Pennsylvania. 🎓
+## I graduated from the University of Pennsylvania with a Bachelor's Degree in Philosophy, Politics, Economics (PPE) in May 2020. 🎓

-## At the end of Febuary I'll be certified as Full Stack Developer from Penn's LPS Full Stack Bootcamp Program! ☺ *Take a look at my resume!
+## I just graduated as a Full Stack Developer from Penn's LPS Full Stack Bootcamp Program!
+(Waiting for my certificate)⌛

+###☺ *Take a look at my resume!
 [Resume](https://docs.google.com/document/d/1HOzr1bBkC3nN_z0Mglpie7cdjutdz_zH22lqIPRAX7c/edit?usp=sharing)*

 ### Here are my badges!
 **-Languages**